 4. Adding in Antioxidant Supplements

 Let’s get this one thing straight—supplements are not a cop-out.
-While ensuring that you’re eating a rounded, anti-inflammatory diet is highly recommended, obviously, supplements are designed with maximum efficacy and absorbancy in mind to really get in there and target specific concerns.
-There are a lot out there—concentrated Vitamin C, Resveratrol, Vitamin E, and Molecular Hydrogen, to name a few.
+While ensuring that you’re eating a rounded, anti-inflammatory diet is highly recommended, obviously, supplements are designed with maximum efficacy and absorbency in mind to really get in there and target specific concerns.
+There are a lot out there—concentrated Vitamin C, Resveratrol, Vitamin E, and molecular hydrogen tablets, to name a few.

 That’s not to say that this is a comprehensive list of all supplements—just a few common ones that you’re likely to see when shopping around.